MicrosoftDocs/fabric-docs/.github/pull_request_template.md

 ** Who is your primary documentation team contact?** \@mention them individually so they will be notified of your contribution.
 If you're not sure, you could email the Fabric Docs team.
 Not all areas have someone assigned.
 >

-## Check these off these quality control checklist items as you go
+## Check these off these quality control checklist items later on

 - [ ] 1. **Successful build validation  with no warnings and no suggestions**: Review the build status to make sure **all files are green** (Succeeded).
 This applies even to public contributions.